Skip to content

 Use Cases 1: Overriding Package Preferences

 Often times, you will run into a situation where you need to override a package preference for a particular spec.
-We provide default package preferences that are provided in the packages.yaml file that is included in the spack configuration.
+We provide default package preferences that are provided in the packages.yaml file that is included in the Spack configuration.

 Input spec